jeorgy/laravel-postgis/README.md

 # Laravel PostGIS
-This package implemented for calculate or check the distance between point and other database points.
+This package implemented for calculate or check the distance between point and other database points, and this is a fork of [DigitalCloud Laravel-Posgis](https://github.com/DigitalCloud/laravel-postgis/blob/master/src/Postgis.php).

 ## Installation